General concepts > The content schema

 Fields

-Fields in DatoCMS can also be localized, if you need to accept different values based on language.
+Fields in DatoCMS can also be localized if you need to accept different values based on language.

 Records

-DatoCMS stores the individual pieces of content you create from a model as records, which are much like table rows in a database.
+DatoCMS stores the individual pieces of content you create from a model as records, which are like table rows in a database.